apholdings/uridium-protocol/README.rst

 Uridium Network (DeFi Protocol)
 ################################

-The *Uridium Network is an open source ecosystem* designed to bring together decentralized finance (DeFi), online education, physical products, and video gaming.
+The *Uridium Network is an open source ecosystem* designed to bring together decentralized finance (DeFi), online education, physical products, digital art ownership, and video gaming.

 Our platform **provides a means for people to access, create, and trade valuable assets in a decentralized way**.